Healthcare Marketers: Learn How This Healthcare Marketing Professional is Staying Ahead of the Times

 Jake: "Yeah so when I started, and this is still true to some extent just because the surgery center market I’d say is not as innovative as other markets.
 They’re kind of slow to adapt to change and they still rely on a lot of those traditional mediums, especially trade shows.
 So we still have a pretty strong trade show segment of our marketing strategy.

 Over the past four years and one of the things that I’ve been responsible for and responsible for building is our digital presence.
-When I started we had a four year old -- I’m not exactly sure but it was old (laughs).
+When I started we had a four year old website -- I’m not exactly sure if that was it, but it was old (laughs).
 It wasn’t mobile optimized and it wasn’t very user-friendly.
 It was basically what a lot of websites were for a very long time, which is just a kind of print brochure on a screen.
 Very little interaction and very feature-function oriented and it didn’t really communicate some of our core value propositions.
 Since then, we’ve developed a new website, and actually with Spot On’s help we’re developing another website mainly because we’re merging our three brands into one and we want to have one cohesive brand which means one website.
 Currently we’re managing three and it’s a challenge not only managing three brands, but three sets of infrastructure.
 So that’s one of the big projects we’re working on right now with Spot On.

 One of the biggest trends that has impacted the way SIS has changed our marketing strategy and developed our marketing strategy is just the explosion of consumer engagement empowerment.
 You usually don’t think of those things in a B2B sense, you usually think of those things as business-to-consumer, but everything and everyone is online now and our clients are adamantly researching products and services and also just information about how to do their jobs better and what’s going to make their lives easier.
 I would say, research is even more important in a product and solution like ours because it is such large investment in both money and resources.
 People aren’t making these decisions lightly.